 K.A.
 Ashcomb is an author of humorous fantasy novel Worth of Luck.
 She was born in a small coastal town Kemi.
-Her father was a repairman and her mother cared for the sick and elderly.
-Since then she has moved to Riihimäki closer to Finland’s capital city, where she attended to the University of Helsinki.
-She studied at the university Comparative Religion, Social Psychology, and Sociology; only end up graduating in the midst of the economic bust.
+Her father was a repairman, and her mother cared for the sick and elderly.
+Since then she has moved to closer to Finland’s capital city, where she attended to the University of Helsinki.
+She studied at the university Comparative Religion, Social Psychology, and Sociology; only end up graduating during the economic bust.

 She is an advocate reader of humorous novels ranging from Terry Pratchett to Douglas Adams to Christopher Moore to Kurt Vonnegut Jr. to anything with a dark, satire voice.
 Also enjoying very much Jenny Lawson’s Furiously Happy and more.

 K.A.
 Ashcomb has dyslexia, which makes her struggle with letters, commas, order, and other issues.
 But it has given her storyteller’s mind, and she has made her peace with it.